 Public Places Where We Meet And Share Are Third Places

+What role do public places play in the lives of people ?
 What is the value of a pub ?
-How important is a cafe ?
+How important is a café ?
 Why do we need libraries ?
-Do we just wash clothes in laundrettes ?
+Do we just wash clothes in launderettes ?
 These are some of the questions which I am interested in when I explore the concept of ‘third place’.
-Pubs, cafes, libraries and laundrettes can all be ‘third places’ according to Prof Ray Oldenburg who coined the term.
+Pubs, cafes, libraries and launderettes can all be ‘third places’ according to Prof Ray Oldenburg who coined the term.
 He argues in detail of the importance of these social spaces which exist outside of our homes (first place) and workplaces (second place).
 Third places are the spaces where we meet and share with other people…

 The value of the ‘pub’ is in it’s name – public house.
 Pubs and taverns have been spaces which have been used for centuries to unwind and connect with a broad array of people in our community.
 Up until very recently they have been heavily gendered places where women have not been made welcome, however, it is good to see that trend start to shift in the UK – at least to some extent.
 So what is the value of a ‘house where the public meets’ ?

 I can only give relatively small indications of some of the importance of what goes on in these spaces, and for a deeper study I would refer you to Ray Oldenburg’s book ‘The Great Good Place’.
 A pub (read this as public house) is not just a place where alcohol is sold, but a place where conversations are had.
 Standing in any traditional pub you can can see the mix of people who are rooted in the spaces, observing characters who can be familiar features of the landscape.
 Often you will notice a spread of age range going on, where generations meet and mingle over news, stories and humour.